Xperaz/CPP-Modules/cpp06/README.md

         Because this kind of casting happen at compile time,

-        And C style cast is hard to find in code, but your can sreach static_cast keyword
+        And C style cast is hard to find in code, but you can sreach static_cast keyword

 ## code example